Hitpig!: Plot

 The next day, the Leapin' Lord finds Hitpig and Pickles and reveals to Pickles the truth about Hitpig, who still believes he is trying to take her to India, and forces Hitpig into taking the bounty.
-When Hitpig rejects the bounty, he intimidates him with his pet crocodile, Fluffy, who happens to be the same crocodile that ate Bertha, causing him to faint.
+When Hitpig rejects the bounty, the Leapin' Lord intimidates him with his pet crocodile, Fluffy, who happens to be the same crocodile that ate Bertha, causing him to faint.
 Upon waking up, Hitpig decides to rescue Pickles.
 Letícia, who has taken control of Hitpig's catchvan, insists on helping, alongside other animals Hitpig had captured and Super Rooster, a superhero rooster.
 They make their way to the Leapin' Lord's palace, only to find out that the Leapin' Lord's show involves him shooting his palace into space so that he can successfully leap into Pickles‘ arms.

 With the help of Super Rooster and a polecat's nuclear-powered farts, Hitpig and his team manage to catch up to the flying palace.
 Hitpig makes it to the main stage to rescue Pickles, but as he tries to fight Fluffy, the catchvan detaches from the palace's entrance hatch, ejecting the Leapin' Lord, Fluffy, and Hitpig.
 As Hitpig flies into space, Super Rooster gets ahold of the catchvan, reinstates it to the palace, and saves Hitpig.
 Hitpig takes the palace back to Earth safely.
 Sometime later, Hitpig brings Pickles to India.

 One year later, Hitpig has opened a food truck in Italy.
 Pickles, unable to find her family in India, comes across his truck and declares that Hitpig and his friends are her true family.
 Hitpig decides to invite Pickles to help him save animals alongside Letícia, and they fly off in his catchvan.
-The Leapin' Lord and Fluffy, meanwhile, have flown high up in space towards the Sun, where they are very quickly decimated.
+The Leapin' Lord and Fluffy, meanwhile, have flown high up in space directly into the Sun, where they are instantly incinerated.